If you’re interested in translating or adapting this post, pleaseemail us first.

 -only prefixes for mobile browsers).

-So that is why Autoprefixer 7 and Browserslist 2 last 2 version
+So, this is why Autoprefixer 7 and Browserslist 2 last 2 version

 Don’t worry about the size—gzip

-compresses prefixes quite well, so most likely you will not see any differences in size.
+compresses prefixes quite well, so most likely, you will not see any differences in size.
 See our discussion with Eric Bidelman from Google.

 To summarize,